fl101/awardfares-blog/_posts/2024-08-01-eb-last-star-alliance-awards.md

 ---

 ## 3. EVA Air Royal Laurel Class (Business Class)

+EVA Air's award-winning business class is known as Royal Laurel.
+We had the chance to try EVA's long-haul business class a couple of times and were really happy with how it turned out!
+A solid option to travel from Europe to Asia.

 <img src="../assets/img/eurobonus-star-alliance-awards/eva-cabin.webp" alt="Best Cabin using SAS EuroBonus Points on EVA Air." />